 Internship affiliations include the WIC Program, worksite health promotion programs, long-term care facilities and outpatient counseling.

 Interns have the opportunity to attend lectures by medical staff and visiting experts, and to attend the annual state dietetics meeting.
-Six weeks of professional staff experience culminate the internship program.
+Seven weeks of professional staff experience culminate the internship program.

 Sample Master Rotation Schedule illustrates the typical arrangement of rotations.

-The UMHHC Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics:
+The Michigan Medicine Dietetic Internship at the University of Michigan is accredited by the Accreditation Council for Education in Nutrition and Dietetics: